-To facilitate the proposed development's height, an official plan amendment is required.
-The Official Plan Amendment is proposed to establish an area specific policy to support the development of a high-rise residential building on the subject site.
-The proposed Official Plan Amendment reflects the site's unique context, including the site's location and policy contexts that support high-rise development at this specific location within the Mainstreet Corridor Designation in the Downtown Core Transect, including proximity to existing higher order transit.
+To facilitate the development's proposed height, an Official Plan Amendment (OPA) is required.
+The OPA is proposed to establish an area specific policy to support the development of a high-rise residential building on the subject site.
+The proposed OPA considers the site's unique context, including the site's location, physical surroundings, and policy contexts that support high-rise development at this specific location within the Mainstreet Corridor Designation in the Downtown Core Transect, including proximity to existing higher order transit.